Ghazvinie/boilerplate-project-exercisetracker/README.md

 On each method a JSON object is returned with the information to the method just performed.

 Although based on a FCC project, the app has been extended:
-- Can add exercises with a username or databse _id
+- Can add exercises with a username or databse _id (was previously by _id only)
 - Can read from the database using an HTML form
 - Can delete a user